Cremeschnitte: In Croatia

 In Croatia, the two most popular variants are Samoborska kremšnita from the town of Samobor and Zagrebačka kremšnita from the capital, Zagreb.
 The extremely popular Samoborska kremšnita is characterized by having a puff pastry top, predominantly custard cream filling (less whipped cream) with meringue and is finished with powdered sugar.
 Zagrebačka kremšnita has a characteristic chocolate icing instead of the puff pastry top, while maintaining the puff pastry base.
 The classic recipe for Samoborska kremšnita is considered to be designed by Đuro Lukačić in the early 1950s, based on different earlier variants found in patisseries of Zagreb.

 In Bosnia and Herzegovina, Serbia

 In Bosnia and Herzegovina, Serbia, and Montenegro, the dish is known as krempita 'cream pie'.
 It is usually prepared with puff pastry dough.
 The filling is usually pure thick custard, less commonly combined with meringue (whipped egg whites and sugar) creme.
 A similar recipe with only meringue filling is called Šampita.

 In Montenegro

 In Montenegro, the most famous are the Kotorska krempita or Kotorska pašta (Kotor Cremeschnitte).
 Except for the original recipe, they differ from other crempitas because they are made with three layers of dough and two layers of cream.
 The "Kotorska pašta" festival dedicated to this delicacy is held in Kotor every year.

 In Poland

 In Romania

-Romanian Cremşnit has a compacted puff pastry top and base (a weighted bake) and a stiff custard filling.
-It's usually sprinkled with icing sugar.
+Romanian Cremeș, or Cremșnit has a compacted puff pastry top and base (a weighted bake) and a custard layer between them.
+It is usually sprinkled with icing sugar.